saurabh222132/adopt_pokemon/ReadMe.txt

-// This app is build to implement the pokemon adoption
+// This app is build to implement the pokemon adoption this folder pushed to the github